 VOLUNTEERS / INTERNS NEEDED!
 CNPS is a volunteer-based organization, and volunteers do much of the work that makes CNPS so effective!
 Please get in touch with your local chapter to find a range of needs locally, or to learn more about serving in a leadership capacity.
 In addition, the following opportunities are available:

-Rare Plant Program – The Rare Plant Program is seeking volunteers to search for historical rare plant populations as part of the Rare Plant Treasure Hunt.
+Rare Plant Program – The Rare Plant Program is seeking volunteers to search for historical rare plant populations as part of the Rare Plant Treasure Hunt (RPTH).
 Many of our state's rare plants have not been documented in over 20 years, and surveys are needed to provide us with up-to-date information on their status.
+In the last five years, RPTH-ers have mapped 2,500 populations –a third of them new discoveries!
 Volunteers will be provided with maps and information to help identify rare plants in the field.
 A GPS unit and some previous experience in plant identification are required for most projects.
-Contact Danny Slakey () to get started!
+Contact Danny Slakey (

 Vegetation Program – The Vegetation Program is seeking individuals to assist us with mapping vegetation of rare plant communities.
 Mapping would be conducted in our Program office in downtown Sacramento using available computer equipment and ArcGIS software.
 We are open to individuals with a range of skills, but some experience with ArcMap 9 is required.
 This is a great opportunity to develop your skill set while assisting with our desert mapping efforts!
 Contact Jamie Ratchford () if you would like to find out more.

 Horticulture Program - The Horticulture Program is seeking help with a variety of project-related tasks.
 This is a great way to be involved in CNPS' ever-expanding outreach efforts.
 If you enjoy reaching out to the community, managing data, and/or planning events, please contact Hei-ock Kim (